shaikhfarheen03/Variant-Calling-in-RNA-seq-data-NA12878/README.md

 GTF file was downloaded from Gencode: https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/gencode.v39.annotation.gtf.gz

+ # Creating a AWS account
- # Moving analysis to AWS
+ Go to AWS website and create an account.
+ After creating an account generate a .PEM key by going to The key will be downloaded on your local computer

  ## Starting a AWS EC2 instance
+ Start an EC2 instance and add enough memory to the instance.

+ ## Logging in to the instance
- Go to AWS website and create an account.
+ Go to terminal and type
- After creating an account generate a .PEM key by going to The key will be downloaded on your lcoal computer

  ## Installing conda on AWS